-SHORT FACTS ON ECUADOR
+INTERESTING FACTS ON ECUADOR !!!

-The Equator passes through 13 countries, Ecuador, Colombia, Brazil, Sao Tome & Principe, Gabon, Republic of the Congo, Democratic Republic of the Congo, Uganda, Kenya, Somalia, Maldives, Indonesia and Kiribati.
+The equator passes through 13 countries: Ecuador, Colombia, Brazil, Sao Tome & Principe, Gabon, Republic of the Congo, Democratic Republic of the Congo, Uganda, Kenya, Somalia, Maldives, Indonesia and Kiribati.

 Ecuador is the fourth smallest country in South America.

-Ecuador also owns a group of island in the Pacific Ocean, called the Galapagos Islands.
+Ecuador also owns a group of island in the Pacific Ocean, called the Galápagos Islands.
 These islands are famous worldwide for having many native animals which are found nowhere else on our planet, like the land tortoise, land iguana and marine iguana.
 The marine iguana are the only lizards that can live in the sea.

-The Galapagos giant tortoise is the largest tortoise in the world.
+The Galápagos giant tortoise is the largest tortoise in the world.
 Some have lived to 180 years, making them the world’s longest-living land animal.

-The Galapagos Islands consists of 13 major islands and 6 smaller islands.
-Out of the 19 islands, 5 of them are only inhabited with a total population of around 30,000.
+The Galápagos Islands consists of 13 major islands and 6 smaller islands.
+Out of the 19 islands, 5 of them are only inhabited, with a total population of around 30,000.